 The regulations of the FIR are not confined to the physical world of foodstuffs.
-The same mandatory information is required for products which foodstuff manufacturers offer by way of distance selling as is for those who sell in a store, excluding: the best before date, the use by date (and also the lot number) as well as the date frozen (see Figure 3).
-As well as online shops also other forms of distance selling are affected by this obligation e.g. sales by telephone, catalogue or e-mail.
-The only foodstuffs exempt from this mandatory display of information are foodstuffs which are offered for sale in vending machines.
+The same mandatory information is required for products which foodstuff manufacturers offer by way of distance selling as is for those who sell in a store, excluding: the best before date, the use by date (and also the lot number) as well as the date frozen (see Figure 2-2).
+As well as online shops also other forms of distance selling are affected by this obligation.

-Figure 3: The product information from the online shop has to be identical with that of the label on the physical product consumer is able to see the shelf life of the products he has ordered online without the seller having to publish an exact date of minimum durability.
+Figure 2 - 2: The product information from the online shop has to be identical with that of the label on the physical product

 The date of minimum durability or the use by date can also be displayed voluntarily in distance selling.
 Instead of an exact date of minimum durability, it is also possible to make a statement such as "this product has a shelf life of at least three months after ordering" or "this product carries a regular three month date of minimum durability".
-In this way, the
+In this way, the consumer is able to see the shelf life of the products he has ordered online without the seller having to publish an exact date of minimum durability.